freecode23/real-time-2D-mapping/README.md

 # 2. Quick Start
 ## NOTE: Make sure to replace the ip addresses in this instructions with your own ip addresses.
-1. Clone this repo to both your Pi and PC.

-2. Make sure that Pi is connected to wifi:
+1. Make sure that Pi is connected to wifi:
 ```
 nmap -p 22 10.0.0.0/24 --open
 ```

-3. ssh into your Pi from your PC terminal:
+2. ssh into your Pi from your PC terminal:
 ```
 ssh ubuntu@10.0.0.82
 ```

+3. Clone this repo to both your Pi and PC if you have not already done so.

 ## Option 1.
 To run in Docker:
 On your PC, cd in to the docker/ directory.
 ```